 Baby Poop Color App

-Johns Hopkins University gastroenterologists have developed a free app they believe will help provide quick diagnosis of the leading cause of liver failure in children.
+In a Johns Hopkins University press release, gastroenterologists there have developed a free app they believe will help provide quick diagnosis of the leading cause of liver failure in children.
 You may find this funny, but many young mothers in the African American community have children affected by this.
 And, many of them have smart phones more than they have adults or older relatives/friends who can advise them about this issue.

 The app uses “color recognition software,” according to a news release from the university, that allows parents to compare photos of their child’s stool against normal colors for infant stool, in the hope of quickly catching the first signs of biliary atresia.
 The app also allows parents to send the photos to their pediatrician, and reminds them to conduct the color check every two weeks between birth and two months of age.